 - Human immunodeficiency virus (HIV)-infected patients on effective anti-retroviral therapy with undetectable viral load within 6 months of study entry are eligible for this trial

 You CAN'T join if...

-- Patients with metastatic disease limited to the CNS
+- Metastatic disease limited to CNS

 - History of exposure to cumulative doses of doxorubicin greater than 360 mg per square meter of body-surface area or its equivalent

 - Prior treatment with mTOR inhibitors or CDK 4/6 inhibitors in combination with endocrine therapy for treatment of metastatic disease